Please select a Make and Model

 iPhone users running iOS 13 already have the ability to find a missing iPhone that is offline, provided the handset is powered on, PhoneArena notes.
 To enable this on your iPhone, go to Settings > Tap your name at the top of the screen > Tap on Find My > Tap Find My iPhone > Toggle on Find My iPhone > Enable offline finding > Send Last Location.

 Sometimes, it’s not until you damage or lose your smartphone that you realise how much you depend on it.
-Protect your phone with mobile phone insurance or iPhone insurance from Gadget Cover and we’ll cover you against accidental damage, breakdown and theft, as well as loss for an additional premium.
+Protect your phone with smartphone insurance or an iPhone insurance policy from Gadget Cover and we’ll cover you against accidental damage, breakdown and theft, as well as loss for an additional premium.